Skip to main content

 Advanced EMA Crossover Techniques

-Once you're comfortable with basic crossovers, there are several ways to enhance the strategy:
+Once you're comfortable with basic crossovers, here are a few ways to enhance the strategy:

 Multiple Timeframe Analysis

-I like to check what the EMA crossover is doing on three different timeframes:
+I check what the EMA crossover is doing on three different timeframes:

 • Entry timeframe (where I place the trade)